Daniel Featley: Under Charles I

-Featley was also a chaplain in ordinary to Charles I of England, and was appointed Provost of the declining Chelsea College in 1630.
+Daniel Featley was also a chaplain in ordinary to Charles I of England, and was appointed Provost of the declining Chelsea College in 1630.
 A devotional manual entitled Ancilla Pietatis was published in 1626 and proved very popular; a sixth edition appeared in 1639, translations into French and other languages were made, and it was a special favourite with Charles I in his troubles.

 While Featley and William Laud, Abbot's successor, were not on good terms, he strongly defended the Church of England and episcopacy in the 1640s.
 He was a witness against Laud in 1634, when the primate was charged with having made superstitious innovations in Lambeth Chapel.
 Laud, two years later, ordered many passages reflecting on the Roman Catholics in Featley's Clavis Mystica to be obliterated, before allowing the book to be printed.
 These passages were reproduced by William Prynne, in his Canterburies Doome.

 In 1641 Featley was nominated by the House of Lords as one of the subcommittee 'to settle religion,' which met at the Jerusalem Chamber, Westminster, under the presidency of John Williams, then Dean of Westminster.
-He wrote animadversions on a Catholic tract called 'A Safegard from Shipwracke to a prudent Catholike, to which he gave the title of 'Vertumnus Romanus,' (1642); and began marginal annotations on St. Paul's Epistles, which were printed in the Bible issued by the Westminster Assembly in 1645.
+He wrote animadversions on a Catholic tract called A Safegard from Shipwracke to a prudent Catholike, to which he gave the title of Vertumnus Romanus (1642); and began marginal annotations on St Paul's Epistles, which were printed in the Bible issued by the Westminster Assembly in 1645.
 As the First English Civil War broke out, he was harassed and in some danger.
 After the Battle of Brentford, 13 November 1642, some of the Earl of Essex's troops, who were quartered at Acton, set fire to his barns and stables, broke open the church, pulled down the font, smashed the windows and burnt the communion rails in the street.
 On 10 February 1643, in the middle of a service, five soldiers rushed into Lambeth Church intending to murder Featley, who had been warned, and kept out of the way.
 Two parishioners were wounded and died.